 SERS' total pension liability was determined by their actuaries in accordance with GASB Statement No. 67, as part of their annual actuarial valuation for each defined benefit retirement plan.
-Actuarial valuations of an ongoing plan involve estimates of the value of reported amounts (e.g., salaries, credited service) and assumptions about the probability of occurrence of events far into the future (e.g., mortality, disabilities, retirements, employment terminations).
+Actuarial valuations of an ongoing plan involve estimates of the value of reported amounts (e.g., salaries, credited service) and assumptions about the probability of occurrence of events far into the future (e.g., mortality, disabilities, retirements, employment termination).
 Actuarially determined amounts are subject to continual review and potential modifications, as actual results are compared with past expectations and new estimates are made about the future.

 Projections of benefits for financial reporting purposes are based on the substantive plan (the plan as understood by the employers and plan members) and include the types of benefits provided at the time of each valuation and the historical pattern of sharing benefit costs between the employers and plan members to that point.
 The projection of benefits for financial reporting purposes does not explicitly incorporate the potential effects of legal or contractual funding limitations.
-Future benefits for all current plan members were projected through 2132.

 Actuarial calculations reflect a long-term perspective.
 For a newly hired employee, actuarial calculations will take into account the employee's entire career with the employer and also take into consideration the benefits, if any, paid to the employee after termination of employment until the death of the employee and any applicable contingent annuitant.
-In many cases, actuarial calculations reflect several decades of service with the employer and the payment of benefits after termination.
+In many cases actuarial calculations reflect several decades of service with the employer and the payment of benefits after termination.

-Key methods and assumptions used in calculating the total pension liability in the latest actuarial valuation, prepared as of June 30, 2021, are presented below:
+Key methods and assumptions used in calculating the total pension liability in the latest actuarial valuation, prepared as of June 30, 2022 and June 30, 2021, are presented below:

-Actuarial Cost Method Entry Age Normal (Level Percentage of Payroll, Closed) Inflation 2.40 percent Future Salary Increases, including inflation 3.25 percent to 13.58 percent Investment Rate of Return 7.00 percent, net of investment expense, including inflation COLA or Ad Hoc COLA 2.00 percent, on and after April 1, 2018, COLA's for future retirees will be delayed for three years following commencement
+Actuarial Cost Method Entry Age Normal (Level Percent of Payroll)

+Inflation 2.40 percent

+Future Salary Increases, including inflation Investment Rate of Return 7.00 percent, net of investment expense, including inflation

+COLA or Ad Hoc COLA 2.00 percent, on and after April 1, 2018, COLA's for future retirees will be delayed for three years following commencement